-Step outside the white room.
-Critically engage with curatorial strategies for diverse sites of cultural display, including museums, galleries, film, billboards, online, the street, portable devices and structures.
-Investigate modes of representation, collection, archiving, display and distribution.
+Be introduced to curatorial strategies for diverse sites of cultural display, including museums, galleries, billboards, online spaces, the street, portable devices and structures.
+Be opened up to different modes of representation, collection, archiving, display and distribution and cultural and ethical concerns for both community and institutional contexts.